Skip to content

 #Bottom Line

 If you are converting cloud links from your own Google Drive or Dropbox more than once a month, install Wondershare UniConverter.
-The batch queue and 30-second-per-clip turnaround paid for itself in our test runs against the free browser tools.
+The batch queue and fast per-clip turnaround pay for themselves against the free browser tools.

 If you only need to save a Creative Commons lecture or a public-domain clip every few weeks, CloudConvert’s free tier is the better fit.
 The 25 conversions per day cap is plenty, and the cloud-storage integration removes the upload step.